The Startup's Guide To Virtual Phone Systems

 Learn the ins and outs of a virtual phone system

-Starting up a new company carries many expenses, some of which won’t show a significant return for years.
-Phone systems have traditionally been one of these unavoidable costs, but with the advent of virtual phone systems, startups have a new, cheaper way to get a great phone service.
+Phone systems have traditionally been an unavoidable (and annoying) business cost, but with the advent of virtual phone systems, startups have a new, cheaper way to get a great phone service.

 What Are Virtual Phone Systems?